my-name-is-D/object-detection-Motion-Nao-webots/README.md

 ##rat_model

-The rat model is jhielson's (see:https://github.com/jhielson) with sligh adaptations to fit my case
+The rat model is jhielson's (see:https://github.com/jhielson) with sligh adaptations to fit my case, see his github to install required dependencies

-HAVE TO ASK AUTHORISATION TO KEEP THAT IN MY GIT REP
+HAVE TO WAIT FOR AUTHORISATION TO KEEP THAT IN MY GIT REP

 ## world